karambitbarrage15/saucedemo-sdet-assignment/README.md

 ## What I did

-I tested the SauceDemo website by going through the normal user flow and also trying different edge cases.
+I tested the SauceDemo site by just using it like a normal user and trying different things to see what works and what breaks.

 I mainly checked: